 Scheduled salmon rivers will be evaluated on a site-by-site basis and buffers will vary in width from 30 - 100 meters.
 A 20 m buffer will be maintained on both sides of any other rivers, brook, ponds or other water bodies that are shown on 1:50,000 topographic maps.
 There will be no cutting within 100 meters of the Newfoundland T'Railway.
-There will be no cutting within 100 meters of a cabin development area and 30 meters of a cabin.
+There will be no cutting within 100 meters of a cabin development area and 20 meters of a registered legal cabin.
 No forestry activity is to occur within 800 meters of a bald eagle or osprey nest during the nesting season (Mar 15 to July 31) and 200 meters during the remainder of the year.
 Within protected water supplies, there will be no cutting within 150 meters of the intake pond or stream and no cutting within 75 meters of the main river channel.
+There will be no cutting within 50 meters of all ponds and streams flowing into the intake pond or stream.
 There will be no cutting within 50 meters of all ponds and streams flowing into the intake pond or stream.